 And this is where Montessori carts come in.
 Instead of expensive custom shelving, several simple three or four drawer carts are used.
 The drawers and carts are organized by lesson type and labeled to make it easy for the child to select the materials of their choice without assistance, and return the materials when finished.
 A great solution for the Montessori home schooled child.

-The significance of this is that the labeled, “self-serve” Montessori cart is not really a benefit.
+The significance of this is that the labeled, “self-serve” Montessori dementia care cart is not really a benefit.
 Even if the cart was wheeled into the room with the residents, it is unlikely that they would go to the cart and select their own activity, nor put it away without prompting in long term care facility for dementia.

-If the recreation department has all of their Montessori activities on a cart, the materials can only be used in one area at a time.
-If a resident in a different area needs engagement, the staff member would have to find out where the cart is and go and get something from it to use with the resident.
+If the recreation department has all of their Montessori activities for dementia on a cart, the materials can only be used in one area at a time.
+If a resident in a different area needs engagement for dementia respite, the dementia care nurses would have to find out where the cart is and go and get something from it to use with the resident.
 If instead, each unit had materials available on the unit the resident could be engaged immediately.
 Ideally, there would be a variety of materials that would appeal to different residents with different interests and abilities so that you can meet their needs at different times of the day.
-Our All-In-One Collection is a good starting point for the type of material that should be available on each unit, but even activities as simple as our Pocket Packs are effective.